Writing an OpenGL Screensaver for Windows

 Initializing and Closing OpenGL

-low-level Windows fidgeting, especially InitGL, which is basically the setup of
+fidgeting, especially InitGL, which is basically the setup of a

-a pixel format descriptor that supports OpenGL and double buffering (in which,
+pixel format descriptor that supports OpenGL and double buffering

-unwanted flashing effects and other undesirable byproducts of not having the
+and other undesirable byproducts of not having the whole screen

-take these two functions and use them without modification.
+probably take these two functions and use them without

-of the PIXELFORMATDESCRIPTOR structure and change the flags to satisfy your
+structure and change the flags to satisfy your requirements.

 static void InitGL(HWND hWnd, HDC & hDC, HGLRC & hRC)